Advice Complexity of Online Non-Crossing Matching: Introduction

 \section{Introduction}

 Suppose that $2n$ points in general position are revealed one by one in the Euclidean plane.
 When and only when a point is revealed you have a choice of connecting it with a previously revealed (but yet unconnected) point by a straight-line segment.
 Each point can be connected to (alternatively, we say “matched to”) at most one other point and the connecting segments should not intersect each other: the connecting segments should form a non-crossing matching.
 Each decision on how to connect a point is irrevocable and the goal is to maximize the number of connected points.

-It is easy to see that a perfect matching (matching involving all the points) of minimum total length is non-crossing: if we have two crossing segments they form diagonals of a quadrilateral and they can be exchanged for two sides of this quadrilateral reducing the total length.
+It is easy to see that a perfect matching (matching involving all the points) of minimum total length\footnote{Total length of the matching is the sum of lengths of segments corresponding to edges in the matching.} is non-crossing.
+One can establish it by contradiction as follows.
+Suppose that a perfect matching of minimum total length contains two crossing segments.
+These crossing segments form diagonals of a quadrilateral and they can be exchanged for two sides of this quadrilateral giving another perfect matching of smaller total length.
+This contradicts the assumption of the initial perfect matching being of minimum total length.
 Thus, an optimal solution always matches all points.
 However, this optimal solution requires the knowledge of the entire input sequence, and in our version of the problem the points arrive online and decisions are irrevocable.
 The question we are concerned with in this paper is how much additional information an online algorithm needs so that it can achieve optimal or near-optimal performance.
 We study two variants of the above problem: Online Monochromatic Non-Crossing Matching (or MNM, for short) where each point can be potentially matched with any other point, and Online Bichromatic Non-Crossing Matching (or BNM, for short) where $n$ of the points are colored blue and $n$ of the points are colored red, all the blue points arrive first, and points can be matched only if they have different colors.
 BNM can be thought of as a bipartite variant of the MNM in the geometric setting.